 Uterine fibroids are growths, but they’re rarely cancerous – in fact, you might never know you have fibroids unless they get extremely large.
 If you’re concerned about having symptoms of fibroids, the highly skilled OB/GYN specialists at AllSafe Medical Group can help.
-At their three locations in Los Angeles, Lynwood, and Downey, California, the AllSafe Medical Group team provides exceptional gynecological services for women of all ages, including medical and surgical management of fibroids.
+At their four locations in Los Angeles, Lynwood, Huntington Park, and Downey, California, the AllSafe Medical Group team provides exceptional gynecological services for women of all ages, including medical and surgical management of fibroids.
 Call today to schedule a consultation, or book an appointment online.

 Fibroids are growths that develop in your uterus.
 They aren’t usually cancerous but can cause severe pain if they grow large enough to put pressure on other organs and tissues.